DasMonschta/pyTSon_ts3_blacklist/README.md

-# pyTSon_ts3_blacklist
+# Blacklist

-A temaspeak 3.1 pyTSon plugin that will kick or ban users with bad names.
+A teamspeak 3.1 pyTSon plugin that helps to get rid of users with bad nicknames.

+Optimized for the GommeHD TS.

+Download the latest version [here](https://github.com/Metvernichter/pyTSon_ts3_blacklist/releases)